eafunk/audiorack/README.txt

 source/destrinantion can be routed to/from the arServer mix engine as well.

+The old GUI applications have been replaced with a single web-base GUI.
+This package included a node-js GUI server, which then hosts a javascript GUI application to a client web browser.
+This is how you would usa and manage audiorack.

 Documentation is nonexistant other than the source code, and the "help" command after you have started arServer4 running and you connect to it's TCP control socket and issue the "help" command.
 The best starting